aisingapore/sgnlp/docs/source/index.rst

-Welcome to sgnlp_models's documentation
+Welcome to sgnlp's documentation
 =======================================

-This package is part of the SG-NLP project.
-The sgnlp_models package is a collection of models developed by Singapore's NLP researchers and implemented using the Pytorch and Transformers frameworks.
+The sgnlp package is a collection of models developed by Singapore's NLP researchers and implemented using the Pytorch and Transformers frameworks.
+It is part of the SG-NLP project.

 What is SG-NLP?
 ---------------